Whatsapp Icon

 Breaking the Silence

-To combat this stigma, it's crucial for both healthcare professionals and society at large to create a supportive environment where talking about mental health is normalized.
+To combat this stigma, both healthcare professionals and society at large must create a supportive environment where talking about mental health is normalized.
 Healthcare providers can take the lead by initiating conversations about mental health during consultations and providing resources or referrals to mental health professionals when needed.

 Eating Well to Support Mental Health